Troubleshooting & Operations

 kubectl logs -n scanner -l app=scan-manager -f

-kubectl logs -n scanner -l app.kubernetes.io/part-of=scanner -fResource Usage
+kubectl logs -n scanner -l app.kubernetes.io/instance=scanner -fResource Usage

 Monitor resource consumption: